-Appendix C provides a specific description on how to identify and characterize interested parties using a six-point analysis.
+Appendix C provides a specific description of how to identify and characterize interested parties using a six-point analysis.
 The analysis, and the findings you produced in Section 4.1, will combine to provide you with a picture of the relationship between your water challenge(s), action areas of interest, and potential interested parties.
-Case Example 6, focused on efforts by Anglo American to catalyze water users to address water availability in the Olifants River Region, South Africa, profiles, in part, Anglo's efforts to link a water availability challenge, action area needs, and interested parties.